Why Traditional Forecasting Fails in Fast Fashion and What to Do Instead?

 Adding to the complexity is the high price elasticity of the fast fashion business.
 A minor shift in pricing can significantly affect consumer behavior, making it even harder to predict demand using static, historical models.
 Traditional forecasting methods, which depend on old sales data and fixed planning windows, simply can't keep up with this level of fluidity.

-Fast fashion forecasting must account not only for speed and trend sensitivity but also for how pricing strategies impact buying decisions across channels.
-As drops shift from seasonal to weekly releases, brands need tools that offer real-time forecasting and demand sensing, rather than relying on past performance alone.
+Fast fashion forecasting must account not only for speed and trend sensitivity but also for the impact of pricing strategies on buying decisions across channels.
+As drops shift from seasonal to weekly releases, brands need forecasting that updates with live demand, rather than relying on past performance alone.

 Conventional forecasting models falter in the fast fashion realm due to several key limitations: